bakshay96/Kritter/README.md

 # Kritter
 # Kritter Problems

-'''
-#Welcome to the **Kritter Problems** repository!
+## Welcome to the **Kritter Problems** repository!
 This project contains various problem statements with their corresponding solutions, explained step by step for ease of understanding.
-'''

 ## Table of Contents